 It is a beloved, Lego-themed amusement park with unique and fascinating locations all over the world.

-Legoland in Japan is one of the most interesting and unique places to visit in Osaka.
+Legoland in Japan is one of the most interesting and unique places to visit in Osaka, and a must-do if you’re travelling to Osaka with kids.

 Visiting Legoland can be a pleasant and somewhat otherworldly experience for you, and mostly your children.